NBISweden/workshop-genome_annotation/labs/prokaryote_annotation.md

 Look at the different results obtained :

 :question:Do you see any differences with the different options and no options you used? (like for instance with or without --proteins)
-:question:Did you get the annotation you expected after the busco results?
+<br>:question:Did you get the annotation you expected after the busco results?

 You could now also visualise all this information using a genome browser, such as [IGV](http://software.broadinstitute.org/software/igv/).
 IGV requires a genome fasta file and any number of annotation files in GTF or GFF3 format (note that GFF3 formatted file tend to look a bit weird in IGV sometimes).